 An employee of an institution, who is associated with a religious order or denomination, recognized by that religious order or denomination as someone who provides confidential counseling and who is functioning within the scope of that recognition as a pastoral counselor.
-At Dickinson College, Rabbi Marley Weiner of the Asbell Center for Jewish Life, and Dr. Cody Nielsen of the Center for Spirituality and Social Justice are pastoral counselors.
+At Dickinson College, Rabbi Marley Weiner of the Asbell Center for Jewish Life, is a pastoral counselor.